 But I’ve especially resonated with Andrew Marin and Brent Bailey’s voices.
 They keep their position on the gay marriage versus celibacy issue a private matter.
 An acquaintance I met in Knoxville earlier this year (and have quoted before, because he’s that awesome of a thinker) challenged me to consider being vulnerable to both sides and truly listen to what each side has to say.
 He wondered aloud if there’s a risk publicly choosing a position.
 Could there be pressure to maintain that belief when you already have a personal stake in the discussion?
 Could it lead me to potentially minimalize and ignore salient arguments and insights from the other camp?

 So back to Marin.
-He recently wrote about Jonathan Merritt’s excerpt in Christianity Today called “A Thread Called Grace” and Merritt’s choice to not label himself based on his sexuality.
+He about Jonathan Merritt’s excerpt in Christianity Today called “A Thread Called Grace” and Merritt’s choice to not label himself based on his sexuality.
 It’s a lovely reminder of Andrew’s heart towards Christian sexual minorities:

 Merritt doesn’t self-identify as gay in the excerpt.
 He doesn’t answer any of the baseline questions around the contemporary dialogue regarding sexual orientation.
 He also doesn’t speak to his future.
 Will Merritt live his life celibate or one day have a partner?
 And he owes none of those answers to you, me, or anyone else.
 Jonathan Merritt is a person who loves God who is loved by God.
 And that’s all I need.